-Inequality between men and women is still deeply embedded in societies, despite progress in this area.
-Whether it is a question of access to dignified work, gender-specific differences in employment, basic economic protections, differences in pay or access to political and economic decision-making structures – women are generally worse off.
-In their everyday lives, many women and girls experience having insufficient access to healthcare services and education.
+Inequality between men and women is still deeply embedded in societies.
+While progress has been made, disasters and crises such as climate change, armed conflicts or pandemics continue to set back the goals that have been achieved and pose new challenges to gender equality commitments.
+Whether it is a question of access to decent work, gender-specific differences in employment and discrimination in pay, access to digital and other future technologies, basic economic protections or access to political and economic decision-making structures – women are generally worse off.
+Amplified by the impact of the COVID-19 pandemic or patriarchal regimes, many women and girls experience limited access to healthcare services and education.
 The same applies to financial services.
-As a result, women often lack opportunities to earn a living independently and they remain dependent on their family.
-If girls or young women marry early and fall pregnant, they lack the time for education and employment.
-Violence against women also remains widespread.
-Discriminatory laws exclude women from societal decisions, from participating in society and from land and inheritance rights.
+As a result, women often lack opportunities to earn a living independently and they remain dependent on their family or are exploited.
+If young women marry early and fall pregnant, they lack the time for education and employment.
+Violence against women also rises - and not only in armed conflicts.
+Women's knowledge and experience, e.g. with regard to the impacts of climate change or biodiversity, are often ignored.
+In addition, discriminatory laws exclude women from societal decisions, political participation and from land and inheritance rights.
 Women spend three times as much time as men looking after children or other people in need of care and doing (unpaid) housework, which leads to lower incomes and makes them time-poor.

 All this, while gender equality between women and men is a human right.
 It is a prerequisite for sustainable development and contributes to significantly improving quality of life for all people.
 A fair and inclusive society, a sustainable and successful economy and a forward-looking approach to the environment can only be attained if women and girls are included.
 The advancement of gender equality and strengthening of women’s rights are therefore a priority for international and German development policy and a core aspect of the 2030 Agenda.